France-ioi/algorea-devdoc/items/access-rights.md

 4) a manager with "can grant" permissions on a (group, item) pair should be able to see and edit permissions which related to it

-5) The manager with `membership` level on a group can add himself to the group; also a user with can watch or grant on an item can always view the item.
-As a consequence, (3) and (4) are not necessary as superseeded by (1) as long as the user is a manager with `membership` level on the group and can view the item.
+5) The manager with `membership` level on a group can add himself to the group.
+As a consequence, he can choose the have the permissions applying to him, so there is not point in not allowing him to see these permissions.

 #### Interesting scenarios